artnoi43/superwatcher/README.md

    The emitter client is embedded into `WatcherEngine`.
 The emitter client linearly receives `FilterResult` from emitter, and then returning it to `WatcherEngine`.
 It also syncs with the emittter.
-If it fails to sync, the emitter will not proceed to the next `emitter.filterLogs` loop
+If it fails to sync, the emitter will not proceed to the next [`emitter.filterLogs`](./internal/emitter/filterlogs.go) loop.

 3. [`WatcherEngine`](./internal/engine/)
    The engine receives `FilterResult` from the emitter client, and passes the result to appropriate methods of `ServiceEngine`.